Top 5 Best Practices of Successful Content Creators

 3. Pay Attention to the Quality AND Quantity of Your Content

 All the best content creators worth their dime know that there is a balance between quantity and quality.
 If you post killer content but don’t do it often enough, chances are you’ll lose the interest of your current audience, while completely losing potential followers to other more agile, social-media-savvy brands.
 Doing it too often isn’t helpful either; you’ll just end up wasting time and resources over posts that are unlikely to be seen as often.
-So in planning your content calendar, don’t forget to take frequency into consideration.
+So when building your content creation process and planning your content calendar, don’t forget to take frequency into consideration.
 (Read more about optimizing your social media.)

 4. Understand Your KPIs

 When it comes to being more relevant online, slapping your brand across various social media platforms and simply cross-posting content between each one isn’t enough.
-If you want to see improvement in your marketing or sales, you need to first set specific goals or key performance indicators (KPIs) for your brand and check them against the strengths of each social media platform.
+If you want to see improvement in your marketing or customer sales, you need to first set specific goals or key performance indicators (KPIs) for your brand and check them against the strengths of each social media platform.
 Do you want to improve brand loyalty or relevance?
 Try skewing your content to up your views and follower count.
 Want to drive more traffic to your site?
 Use the appropriate calls-to-action with each post you share.
 Want to boost sales?
 Invest in paid shopper posts on Facebook, Instagram, Pinterest, and YouTube.
+And don't be afraid to use PR tools to adjust the message you want to communicate.

 The internet is a vast space with way too many possibilities – to win, you’re gonna need a solid game strategy.